John Dandola

 • Speaking of time, you always seem to be juggling several projects at once.
 Is there anything else brewing?

 J.D: Yes.
-Inspiration comes from life experience and I've recently run across some things which seem very worthwhile to explore.
-All I'll say is that some things are better exposed in a proper dramatic or comedic context.
+Inspiration comes from life experience and I've run across some things which seem very worthwhile to explore.
+Some situations are better exposed in a proper dramatic or comedic context and, in my Wind novels, that is how I get to touch upon the current state of education without it being the entire focus of the story.

 J.D.: Confrontations during booksignings.
 Because my book settings are so regional, it is often the case that a person or two show up to hate me as an author because they had an idea for a similar book set in the same place but either didn't pursue it or found out how extraordinarily difficult it is to write a book let alone get it published.
 I, as the author, become the target of their frustrations.